NO CURRENT OPENINGS ~ PLEASE CHECK BACK IN THE FUTURE!

 Funds Available for Education

-The U.S. Navy offers educational benefits such as tuition assistance and loan repayment.
+The U.S. Navy offers educational benefits for some degrees in the form of tuition assistance.
 Most members are eligible to participate in the Veterans Administration's GI Bill program.
 For more information about the GI bill, go to www.gibill.va.gov.
-For information about eligibility for any of these programs, contact a Navy recruiter at https://www.navy.com/locator.html.
+For information about eligibility for any of these programs, contact a Navy recruiter at https://www.navy.com/local.
+Active Duty Navy Sailors are eligible for the Public Service Loan Forgiveness program: https://studentaid.gov/manage-loans/forgiveness-cancellation/public-service

 Commissary and Exchange Privileges